Project Gamma Card Game Rules Document

 Instead of drawing cards normally at the end of each round and start of the game, players draft cards.
 Also, in mirror format, cards are channeled face down rather than face up.

 Limited/draft format for 2 players.
 Rather than each player having their own deck, 5 decks are shared by both players.
 The top card of each of these decks is always face up / revealed.
-When drawing a card, players may choose which deck to draw from.
+When drawing a card, players may choose which deck to draw from, and can either draw starting with the face up card or skip the face up card and draw from the face down cards (sending the face up one to the bottom of the deck or removing it from the game).

 Source requirements